PAGE UPDATED: 13.06.2022

-We’ve all seen the cliched pictures of attractive young couples with their feet pointing out the back of their vans, facing a beautiful vista.
+We’ve all seen the cliched pictures of pretty young people looking out of their van doors onto beautiful vistas.
 Paradise certainly seems to be found when we see such images and it has become the archetypal symbol of van life.

 But the truth can be somewhat different…

-On this page – and the pages that lead off of it – we’re going to explore van life health and wellbeing and also look at some of the stresses that occur on the road.
+On this page we’re going to explore van life health and wellbeing and also look at some of the stresses that occur on the road.
 And finally we’ll look at what you can do to maintain (or return to) good mental and physical health, despite the chaos going on in the world.

 - Back to nature – back to sanity